Mechanicsville High School

+Mechanicsville High School (formerly Lee-Davis High School) is a public high school in Mechanicsville, Virginia, United States.
+Opened in 1959, it is one of four high schools in Hanover County Public Schools and serves the eastern portion of Hanover County.
+The school carried the name Lee-Davis, honoring Confederate figures Robert E. Lee and Jefferson Davis, until 2020, when the Hanover County School Board renamed it after a lengthy controversy.
+Brandon Petrosky is the principal.

 History

 Mechanicsville High School opened in 1959 under the name Lee-Davis High School and received students from the consolidation of Battlefield Park and Washington-Henry High Schools.
 After the new high school opened, both Battlefield Park and Washington-Henry became elementary schools.
-Lee-Davis opened in the midst of Massive Resistance, as the State of Virginia opposed desegregation of its public schools, despite the 1954 Supreme Court ruling in Brown v.
+Lee-Davis opened in the midst of Massive Resistance, as the State of Virginia opposed desegregation of its public schools despite the 1954 Supreme Court ruling in Brown v.
 Board of Education.
-After opening as an all-white school, Lee-Davis admitted a small number of Black students in 1963, but did not fully integrate until the 1969–1970 school year, after all legal avenues resisting full integration were exhausted.
+After opening as an all-white school, Lee-Davis admitted a small number of Black students in 1963, but did not fully integrate until the 1969–70 school year, after all legal avenues resisting full integration were exhausted.